-The annual improvement process of the International Accounting Standards Board deals with non-urgent, but necessary clarifications and amendments to IFRS.
-The following amendments are applicable to periods beginning on or after 1 April 2020, but have resulted in no material change to the Bank's financial statements.
+The annual improvement process of the International Accounting Standards Board deals with non-urgent, but necessary clarifications and amendments to IFRSs.
+The following amendments are applicable to periods beginning on or after 1 January 2022, and the Bank has adopted these amendments where applicable.

-IFRS Subject of Amendment IFRS 1- IFRS 1 First-time Adoption of International Financial Reporting Standards - Subsidiary as a first-time adopter - effective 1 January 2022 IFRS 9- IFRS 9 Financial Instruments - Fees in the '10 per cent' test for derecognition of financial liabilities - effective 1 January 2022 IAS 41- IAS 41 'Agriculture' - Taxation in fair value measurements d.
-Critical accounting estimates and judgements
+IFRS Subject of Amendment

+- IFRS 1 IFRS 1 First-time Adoption of International Financial Reporting Standards - Subsidiary as a first-time adopter - effective 1 January 2022 - IFRS 9 IFRS 9 Financial Instruments Fees in the '10 per cent' test for derecognition of financial liabilities effective 1 January 2022 - IAS 41 IAS 41 Agriculture Taxation in fair value measurements The amendment removes the requirement in paragraph 22 of IAS 41 that entities exclude cash flows for taxation when measuring the fair value of assets within the scope of IAS 41.